 Here's a little secret, you actually do not have to go to the theme parks.

 Take the vacation, but stay at a Disney Resort.
 Wondering why?
-Not only can you children see their favorite characters, they can eat with them at a character dining experience at one of the resorts.
+Not only can your children see their favorite characters, but they can also eat with them at a character dining experience at one of the resorts.

-Each resort is themed, some with larger-than-life icons.
-There are resorts with princess and pirate-themed rooms and the fun themed suites of the Art of Animation Resort and All-Star Music Resort.
+Each Disney World resort is themed, some with larger-than-life icons.
+There are resorts with princess and pirate-themed rooms, as well as fun themed suites at the Art of Animation Resort and All-Star Music Resort.
 The themes even carry over to the food courts, restaurants, and merchandise in the gift shops.

 Each resort's pool is designed to blend into the resort theme.
-As an example, Stormalong Bay at the Yacht and Beach Club Resorts feature a water recreation area with a life-size shipwreck with water slides, snorkeling in a sandy lagoon, and a meandering swimming area that flows into the surrounding lake.
+As an example, Stormalong Bay at the Yacht and Beach Club Resorts features a water recreation area with a life-size shipwreck with water slides, a sandy lagoon where you can snorkel, and a meandering swimming area that flows into the surrounding lake.